jlaurellax/data_science_portfolio.github.io/_posts/2023-03-12-data-prep-feat-selection-los.md

 My first step with any project is to import the required packages that I'll use.
 I then import the dataset, generally as a Comma-Separated Values (CSV) file, into a dataframe using the Pandas library.

 **Note:** while the data preparation steps typically occur after the dataframe is constructed, if I'm the person retrieving the raw data (i.e., writing the SQL), I'll often do some of the preparation in SQL first.
-Examples include compressing the data to the appropriate cardinality, grouping the data into appropriate groups, or creating Boolean (1/0) columns from the raw data values.
+Examples include compressing the data to the proper cardinality, grouping the data into appropriate groups, or creating Boolean (1/0) columns from the raw data values.
 I may have to repeat these steps after creating the dataframe in Python, but I often save time by doing as much of this in SQL first.

 I next perform the following steps: